 Essay writing competitions are the most common types of external scholarships available.
-The way they work is that a student will fill in an application, including their GPA and test scores, and they will be tasked to write an essay about a specific topic that somehow related to the organization offering the award.
+They work because a student will fill in an application, including their GPA and test scores.
+They will be tasked to write an essay about a specific topic related to the organization offering the award.

 It’s unclear why they’re so popular.
-It might be due to the fact that essays can be written by nearly any student without the need for travel on their part.
-Many people feel that the ability to express oneself in writing is a key necessity for succeed in college, so they may decide that the student with the best essay deserves the award the most.
+It might be because nearly any student can write essays without the need for travel on their part.
+Many people feel that expressing oneself in writing is a key necessity for college success, so they may decide that the student with the best essay deserves the award the most.

 Essay contests are often the most disliked among students because it takes a great deal of time to construct a well-composed literary piece, and this has to be done on top of all of the other things that a high school student needs to do.